-The NICS system is used by Federal Firearms Licensees (FFLs) to determine whether a prospective buyer is eligible to buy firearms or explosives.
+The NICS system is used by Federal Firearms Licensees (FFLs).
+Licensees use it to determine whether a prospective buyer is eligible to buy firearms or explosives.
 Before ringing up the sale, cashiers call in a check to the FBI or to other designated agencies to ensure that each customer does not have a criminal record or isn’t otherwise ineligible to make a purchase.
 In the last decade, the NCIS handled more than 100 million checks, leading to more than 700,000 denials.

-Although Pipl is not a background check company, they do offer data services to several different companies.
-The Pipl query-engine helps find deep web pages that cannot be found on regular search engines.
-Unlike a typical search-engine, Pipl allows you to do a deep public information search by retrieving information from the deep web.
+Although Pipl is not a background check company, they offer data services to several companies.
+The Pipl query engine helps find deep web pages that cannot be found on regular search engines.
+Unlike a typical search engine, Pipl allows you to do a deep public information search.
+Also, it retrieves information from the deep web.
 Pipl’s robots are set to interact with searchable databases and extract facts and relevant information.
 For example, if finds contact details and other relevant information from personal profiles, member directories, scientific publications, court files, and numerous other deep-web sources.

 Spokeo People Search

-Spokeo is a people search service that aggregates and organizes information about people into simple and comprehensive online profiles that are accessible to consumers, businesses, and non-profits.
-It acts like a search engine to organize White Pages listings, Public data, and Social Network Information to help you safely find & learn about people.
+Spokeo is a people search service that aggregates and organizes information about people.
+Then it organizes it into simple and comprehensive online profiles accessible to consumers, businesses, and non-profits.
+Spokeo acts like a search engine to organize White Pages listings, Public data, and Social Network Information.
+As a result, you can safely find and learn about people.
 Read our full review of Spokeo.

 TLOxp for Licensed Investigators